nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 ```

 * Use the correct fonts via the SIU theme, for text and label geoms in charts as well as for the basic elements.
-* Don’t forget the macrons or other special characters eg Māori, whānau, Pākehā (in R, can use “\u0101” or equivalent instead of “a” to get an a with a macron).
+* Donât forget the macrons or other special characters eg MÄori, whÄnau, PÄkehÄ (in R, can use â\u0101â or equivalent instead of âaâ to get an a with a macron).

 ```r